 - Multiple dwellings on the same or adjacent properties;

-- Buildings including barns, small businesses, churches, etc.;
+- Buildings including barns, small businesses, churches, etc.; and

-- Small manufactured home parks and campgrounds
+- Small manufactured home parks and campgrounds.

 A private water system includes any auxiliary water supply for a structure to supplement toilet flushing or laundry.